Liberty Lunch: History

-It was a former lumberyard in the 1920s and 30s owned by the now defunct Calcasieu Lumber Company and had been long abandoned.
+It was a former lumberyard in the 1920s and 30s owned by Calcasieu Lumber Company (which sold to Carolina Holdings in 2000) and had been long abandoned.
 In the early years of Austin, the space was a wagon yard for the adjacent general store and livery stable.
 There were no signs that a restaurant had ever been in the tiny building that once served as the lumberyard front office.

 In the early to mid '70s, a local comedy troupe started the famous and still operating Esther's Follies at this location performing weekend comedy shows and serving food and beer.
 The Liberty Lunch/ lumberyard property was then and continues to be owned and leased by the City of Austin.
 Over the next few years, Esther's Follies grew in popularity and the group began presenting live music on a tiny stage under the shadows of the former lumberyard shed and extended its schedule to 3–4 days a week.

 In the late 1970s the group moved to 6th Street to provide year-round options for their productions.
 Liberty Lunch, as a former lumberyard was an unroofed space between a large city owned warehouse on the west and an historic building, The Schneider Store, on the eastern corner of the 400 block of West 2nd Street.
 As such, The Lunch as locals called it, was a spring and summer only operation whose weather permitting opening each spring was a highly anticipated and attended event.
 The comedy club owners sold the lease to Charlie Tesar who continued operations there as a seasonal live music venue.